rbiswas4/SNIacatalogs/README.rst

 Code to add SNIa to LSST galaxy catalogs:
 ----------------------------------------

-src/snIa.py has code to interact with the lsst catalog codebase
+src/snIa.py is an instance catalog class to interact with the lsst database src/snIacLass_t.py is an independent class which interacts with the lsst database

 Usage:
 -----